k0tk267/k0tk267.github.io/src/content/index.md

 My name is Koki Otsuka.
 I am a master's student at Nara Institute of Science and Technology (NAIST), majoring information science.
 I love writing code and studying something new especially computer science.

 ## Interest
+- ML and MLOps
-- Medical Data Processing
+- Medical and Finance domain
-- Web Developing
-- Machine Learning

 ## Education
 - Nara Institute of Science and Technology (2022/04 ~ Present)